 You’ll also want to make sure there’s a reliable market for your products. iPhones or the latest Samsung Galaxy cell phones will probably sell.
 It will likely be harder to sell a no-name phone with limited features.

 Some people find resale flipping a really fun way to make extra money.
-Looking for good deals can be a bit like treasure hunting.
+Looking for good deals from retailers can be a bit like treasure hunting.
 You never know what great deal you’ll find and flip to buyers.

 Drop shipping to flip money

 If you like a little more predictability, you can also look into e-commerce drop shipping as you learn how to flip money.